Charlotte Hacking shares the importance of picture books for developing visual literacy and skills in early reading, talk and writing...

 Shh!
 We Have a Plan by Chris Haughton

-The book has a simple repetitive text which children will quickly access for themselves as they enjoy the pictures, peopled with Chris Haughton’s characteristic and comical angular and wide-eyed figures.
-There is plenty to discuss in regard to the actions of humans on the environment and links well to a focus on self-regulation in the early years.
+The book has a simple repetitive text which children will quickly access for themselves as they enjoy the pictures.
+These include Chris Haughton’s characteristic and comical angular and wide-eyed figures.

-Is there a dog in this book? by Viviane Schwarz
+Is There a Dog in this Book? by Viviane Schwarz

 An inventive, interactive book in which three playful cats directly address the readers, imploring them to keep turning the pages to first hide from and then find a ‘doggy friend’.